top of page

 How I Got Here

-For more than twenty‑five years, I worked inside corporations where strategy, culture, and operations collide every day.
+For more than twenty‑five years, I worked inside corporations where strategy, culture, and operations collided every day.
 I learned how decisions get made, how teams align (or don’t), and how culture quietly determines whether a strategy succeeds or fails.
 I also saw the other side: strategies that looked good on paper but never connected with the people expected to carry them out.
-One organization I supported folded within a year because the strategy lacked differentiation and buy-in.
+Some organizations know how to create roadmaps, but not a fully aligned strategies, whereas others excel at both.
+One team I supported folded within a year because the strategy lacked differentiation from another.
+And buy-in from team members.
 That experience stayed with me.

 Better World Strategy grew out of that realization.